Esri/arcgis-js-vscode-snippets/README.md

 After installing type in the prefix for the code snippet followed by the `Tab` key:

+Another option for working with snippets is to install the [Snippet Viewer](https://marketplace.visualstudio.com/items?itemName=RandomFractalsInc.snippets-viewer) Visual Studio Code extension.
+This extension adds a new option to the activity bar that lets you quickly browse and insert built-in and custom snippts.

 ![example](./images/code-snippets.gif)

 - make sure to have `"editor.tabCompletion": "on"` in the settings (`Preferences` > `Open Settings(JSON)`)